monterail/monteway-flutter/README.md

 ```

 4. (Optional) Handle the value in iOS build process.
 New variables will be automatically available for use in Xcode (as long as those are prefixed with `APP_`).

+### Adding environments

+You can create new environments, like staging just by defining new a set of environment variables in `.vscode/launch.json` or when running a `flutter run/build` commands.

+> Remember to apply new environment name to `SENTRY_ENVIRONMENT`.

+## 📈 Sentry

+After creating Sentry project just pass the DSN to `--dart-define=SENTRY_DSN=value` in `.vscode/launch.json` or when running a `flutter run/build` commands.